Osesoporosis travel insurance

 What will affect the price of your policy?

 We determine the price of your policy on many factors.
 These include: where you’re travelling to, how long you’ll be there, your age as well as any other medical conditions you may have.

 If you’re going on two or more trips in a year you may benefit from purchasing an annual multi-trip policy.
 An osteoporosis annual multi-trip travel insurance policy offers cover for unlimited tripsfrom the UK to your holiday destination within a year.
 The maximum duration for these trips varies between policies but is typically between 31 to 45 days.

 If you need a longer trip duration or if you only plan on travelling once within a year, then a single trip travel insurance policy may better suit your needs.
-Would you like further information on single trip and annual multi-trip policies?
-If so you can find more information on our ‘should I buy a single trip or an annual multi-trip policy?’ page.

 Get quotes in just 3 easy steps